Extreme Rules (2019): Storylines

-205 Live

 On the Stomping Grounds Kickoff pre-show, Drew Gulak defeated former champion Tony Nese and Akira Tozawa in a triple threat match by pinning Tozawa to win the WWE Cruiserweight Championship.
 On the following episode of 205 Live, Nese defeated Tozawa to earn a rematch against Gulak on the Extreme Rules Kickoff pre-show.

+On the June 25 episode of SmackDown, Intercontinental Champion Finn Bálor talked about his title reign backstage when he was interrupted by Shinsuke Nakamura, who state that he would be going after the title.
+On the July 9 episode, Nakamura defeated Bálor in a non-title match.
+The day of the event, a title match between the two was scheduled for the Kickoff pre-show.

+On the July 9 episode of SmackDown, Dolph Ziggler took exception to referring to Kevin Owens as his partner the previous week.
+Owens and Ziggler then fought each other in the parking lot, and Owens got involved in Ziggler's match that night.
+The day of the event, a match between the two was scheduled for Extreme Rules.

 Event

 Pre-show

 Two matches were contested on the Extreme Rules Kickoff pre-show.
-In the first match, Finn Bálor defended the Intercontinental Championship against Shinsuke Nakamura.
-In the end, Bálor missed a Coup de Grace, which allowed Nakamura to perform a Kinshasa on Bálor to win the title.
+In the first match, Finn Bálor defended SmackDown's Intercontinental Championship against Shinsuke Nakamura.
+In the end, Bálor missed a Coup de Grâce, which allowed Nakamura to perform a Kinshasa on Bálor to win the title.

-In the second and final pre-show match, Drew Gulak defended the WWE Cruiserweight Championship against Tony Nese.
+In the second and final pre-show match, Drew Gulak defended 205 Live's WWE Cruiserweight Championship against Tony Nese.
 Gulak performed an Argentine Neckbreaker on Nese to retain the title.